Yvonne Simms reflects on her Christian faith that provided the miracles she and her volunteers needed to stay safe through COVID-19.

 God heard my prayers and kept us safe.

-Another miracle is throughout the three lockdowns, two big ones and one little one; none of us in the group has been ill with COVID19.
+Another miracle is throughout the three lockdowns, two big ones and one little one, none of us in the group has been ill with COVID-19.
 A couple of us have had to isolate ourselves because we were in contact with someone else who had it; still, none of us has had the illness.
-That is a true God’s miracle!
+That is a true God miracle!
 Others around us have had it; sadly, some died, but the team has worked through it; it is a miracle indeed.

 This miracle, to me, is the miracle of how God has heard my prayers.
 Thankfully, God did answer them as I prayed for protection, allowing us to continue to provide emergency food parcels to those that needed them.
-I also believe God gave scientists the skills they needed to develop the vaccines and tests to beat COVID 19.
-After all, this is a disease that, 15 months ago, no one knew anything.
-Many of these scientists and medical staff have worked tirelessly to develop these vaccines; consequently, thanks to them, medical staff can now treat people more effectively from COVID19.
-Most importantly, it means that fewer people are now dying.
-The scientists’ miracles of the medicines and equipment they developed means we are now more potent in the fight against COVID19.
+God gave scientists the necessary skills to develop the vaccines and tests to beat COVID-19.
+After all, this is a disease that, 15 months ago, no one knew anything about.

-These miracles give me hope for the future…
+These miracles from my Christian faith bring hope for the future…

-I have hope for the future because I believe that we will recover as a country, as we have recovered in the past.
-I hope that those who have lost jobs will find new ones and that new businesses will start.
-My prayers are also that many of the existing and affected companies will begin to recover.
+I have hope for the future because we will recover as a country, as we have recovered in the past.
+I hope those who have lost their jobs will find new ones and start new businesses.
+Finally, I pray that many existing and affected companies will begin to recover.
 We will continue learning how to deal with this pandemic, to keep the vulnerable safe, and subsequently, we will help the world heal.

-Salford Food Parcels supporting families in our community
+Salford Food Parcels support families in our community

-If you would like to find out more about Salford Food Parcels’ services, please fill in the contact form below or visit their website at https://salfordfoodparcels.org/ or email SalfordFoodParcels@gmail.com.
-We will come back to you, and wherever possible, they will get assistance out to you.
+We will come back to you, and they will assist you wherever possible.
 More importantly, if they can’t help you because you are too far away from them, they will endeavour to find an alternative food bank in your area.
-If you would like to donate or volunteer, please do get in touch; alternatively, if you could knit for us, that would be gratefully received.
+If you would like to donate or volunteer, please get in touch; alternatively, if you could knit for us, that would be gratefully received.
 Please complete the form below, and I will contact you back.